Paperspace/Docs/projects/create-a-project.md

 ## About

-As of 7.0, a Gradientº Project represents a container for running Experiments.
+As of 7.0, a Gradientº Project is a creative workspace for a team or user to run Experiments.

 Projects can be powered by GradientCI (and GitHub), or alternatively they can be "Standalone".